El Paredón Surf Guide

 Surf Season in El Paredón

-Like other places in Guatemala (such as nearby Iztapa), El Paredón definitely delivers the best waves in the summer.
-The wind will likely be mellower, and the swell climbs quite a bit.
-With summer swells climbing up to 6ft+, winter swells are going to stay more in the 3-4 foot range max.
-However, the wave can still break cleanly with the right wind and be a whole lot of fun to ride.
-It’s also likely to be fairly quiet in the winter months.
+Like other places in Guatemala (such as nearby Iztapa), El Paredón definitely delivers the best waves in the winter.
+In the summer, the wind will likely be mellower, and the swell climbs quite a bit.
+With summer swells climbing up to 6ft+, winter swells are going to stay more in the 3-5 foot range max.
+The locals report that the waves in the summer are often too big for the exposed beach break to handle, so winter is the ideal time.
+You’ll find offshores and punchy waves nearly every morning, and mushy but surfable waves every afternoon.

 el paredon surf and wind conditions